fischerpowell/asset-manager/README.md

 # asset-manager
-IT asset management web app that uses Python Flask and PostgreSQL.
+IT asset management web app that uses Python Flask, PostgreSQL, and LDAP authentication.

 ## How to Install